Medically reviewed by Drugs.com. Last updated on Dec 2, 2022.

 - Ask your healthcare provider how often to use enemas.
 Do not use more than 1 enema in 24 hours.
 Do not use enemas for longer than 3 days unless directed by your healthcare provider.
 Too many enemas can cause problems with your calcium levels or an electrolyte imbalance.
 They can also cause your body to become dependent on enemas in order to have a bowel movement.
 Your rectum may also become irritated.

 - Drink extra water as directed.
 Extra water will help prevent dehydration.
 Ask your healthcare provider how much extra water to drink.
 Follow your healthcare provider's instructions if you have kidney or heart problems, or you are on a low-sodium diet.
-He may need to help you balance your fluid levels.
+Your provider may need to help you balance your fluid levels.

 - Tell your healthcare provider if you are pregnant or breastfeeding.
 Do not use the enema unless your healthcare provider says it is okay.